 Expands the student's knowledge of surgical specialties and clinical practice.
-This lecture/laboratory course specifically address cardiovascular, thoracic, neurological, ophthalmic and orthopedic surgical procedures.
+This lecture/laboratory course specifically addresses cardiovascular, thoracic, neurological, ophthalmic and orthopedic surgical procedures.
 Considerations for pediatric and geriatric procedures are also discussed.
 A course fee is required.
 Enrollment is restricted to students in the Surgical Technology AAS program.
 Prerequisite: SURG 111 and 210 with grades of C or higher.
 Co-requisite: SURG 220.

-SURG 210 - Surgical Clinical Externship I 3:0:24
+SURG 210 - Surgical Clinical Externship I